llmrel/llmrel.github.io/organizers.md

 <!-- # Organizers -->

 The NeuroAI Workshop is organized by a team of dedicated professionals from the neuroscience and AI communities.
-Our organizers include:
+Our organizers include (in alphabetical order):

 <div style="display: flex; flex-wrap: wrap; justify-content: space-between; margin-bottom: 20px;">